Here are the TKPOA Positions currently open and at the end of the posting you find instructions on how to apply.

 Pool Attendant – (Part Time)

 Part Time position.
+Opening and Closing Shifts available.
 Customer service counter experience is required.
 Nights, weekends and on Call Shifts.
-Drug test and Background Check will be required.
-Hourly Compensation $10.50-$11 depending on experience.
+Drug test required.
+Hourly Compensation $12.00/Hour

 Applications can be downloaded using the link above and are also available in person at the TKPOA Association Office or by request via phone or email Monday through Sunday 8:30AM-4:30PM.
 Applications for employment can be submitted the following ways: